 - 1 cup (2 sticks) salted butter, at room temperature

 - 1 teaspoon vanilla extract

 - 1 cup (6 ounces) semi-sweet chocolate chips

 - 2 cups (12 ounces) white chocolate chips, divided

 - 20 popsicle sticks

-- 40 candy eyes (You can find them at a craft store)
+- 20 candy eyes (look for them at craft stores)

 - In a large bowl, use a hand mixer to beat together the butter and sugars until light and fluffy.
 Then add in both eggs and vanilla extract and beat again until combined.

-- Add in 6 ounces of semi-sweet chocolate chips and 6 ounces of white chocolate chips.
+- Stir in the semi-sweet chocolate chips and 1 cup of the white chocolate chips.
 Save the rest of the white chocolate chips for the drizzle on top.

 - The dough should be thick but it might be a little bit sticky.
 You can rub a little flour on your hands to keep it from sticking to your hands while you form the balls.